Site icon Circuit Ideas for You

 Formula:

-The resistive divider operates using the following fundamental formula:
+The output voltage Vout of the resistive divider is calculated using the voltage divider formula:

 Vout = VBattery × R2 / R1 + R2